Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/components/buttons.md

 </div>
 {{< /example >}}

-Here we create a responsive variation, starting with vertically stacked buttons until the `md` breakpoing, where `.d-md-block` replaces the `.d-grid` class, thus nullifying the `gap-2` utility.
+Here we create a responsive variation, starting with vertically stacked buttons until the `md` breakpoint, where `.d-md-block` replaces the `.d-grid` class, thus nullifying the `gap-2` utility.
 Resize your browser to see them change.

 {{< example >}}
 <div class="d-grid gap-2 d-md-block">